PE & Sports Funding

 What is the PE & Sport Premium?

-The government’s PE & Sport Premium is designed to help primary schools improve the quality of the PE, School Sport and Physical Activity available to all pupils.
+The government’s PE & Sport Premium is designed to help primary schools improve the quality of the PE, School Sport and Physical Activity (PESSPA) available to all pupils.
 More information can be found by clicking here.

 How do we use the PE & Sport Premium?

 At Mossgate Primary School, we believe we have a central role to play in supporting all children to live healthy, active livestyles and this is demonstrated through our whole-school 'Health & Well-being' theme which takes place annually during the first half of the Autumn term.
-We believe that we lay the foundations to ensure children develop positive attitudes towards healthy lifestyles and enjoyable participation in regular physical activity in later life.
+We believe that we lay the foundations to ensure children develop positive attitudes towards healthy lifestyles and enjoyable participation in regular, physical activity in later life.

 We are committed to our children receiving two hours of high-quality PE taught by confident and knowledgeable teachers and providing opportunities to experience and participate in a wide range of sports and physical activities throughout the year.
-Alongside this, children have access to at least 55 minutes of physical activity daily during the school day through active playtime and the Daily Mile.
+Alongside this, children have access to at least 55 minutes of physical activity daily during the school day through active playtimes and the Daily Mile.

-- increasing the participation in PESSPA, so that all pupils develop healthy lifestyles and reach the performance levels they are capable of
+- increasing participation in PESSPA, so that all pupils develop healthy lifestyles and reach the performance levels they are capable of

-When planning how we will spend the PE & Sport Premium, we reference the five key indicators recommended by the DfE, Association for Physical Education and the Youth Sports Trust in our PE & Sport Premium Plan.
+When planning how we will spend the PE & Sport Premium, we prioritise the five key indicators recommended by the DfE, Association for Physical Education and the Youth Sports Trust in our PE & Sport Premium Plan.

 Key indicator 1: Increasing confidence, knowledge and skills in teaching PE and sport.